Tantric sadhanas use a special symbolic. A part of this is the iconography of tantric deities.

 A Yidam is a type of deity associated with Mahayana and with tantric Buddhism.
 Yidams are looked at as manifestations of Buddhahood or of enlightened mind or as visualized representative of the enlightened energy of Buddha-nature.

 Yidam is sometimes translated by the terms "meditational deity" or "tutelary deity".
 They are widespread in Anuttarayoga-Tantra.
-During meditation (sādhana) practice, the practicioner identifies their own form, attributes and mind with those of a yidam for the purpose of transformation.
+During meditation (sādhana) practice, the practicioner identifies their own form, attributes and mind with those of a yidam for the purpose of spiritual transformation.

 Examples of yidams include the meditation deities Chakrasamvara, Kalachakra, Hevajra, Yamantaka, and Vajrayogini, all of whom have a distinctive iconography, mandala, mantra, rites of invocation and practice.
 These forms are symbols of a specific sadhana.

 In Vajrayana, the yidam is one of the three roots of the "inner" refuge formula, and it is also the key element of Deity yoga since the 'deity' in the yoga is the yidam.